jelkotron/strjectories/README.md

 ### Other OS
 On other systems, dependencies need to be installed manually.
 Open a terminal and navigage to the Strjectories folder you have just downloaded.
 Optionally create a virtual environment using `python3 -m venv venv`.
 Required step: `pip install -r requirements.txt` will install the python packages required to run Strjectories.
 If your systems default python version is 2.x, make sure you have Python3 installed and use `pip3 install -r requirements.txt` instead.

+<b>Note:</b> Strjectories is not tested on Windows.
+As Windows supports Python, Venv and Pip, installation should be fairly similar to the steps described here.
 <br />

 ## Quickstart